MaxiDonkey/DelphiGroqCloud/README.md

 <br/>

-## Methods for the tutorial display
+## Display methods for the tutorial

 >[!TIP]
 >```Pascal